Piano Technique: Keyboard Layout: The Four “Middles”

 The Crack between Middle E & Middle F

 Did you know that the precise middle of an 88 key keyboard is the “crack” between E and F above middle C?
 Prove it to yourself by counting the number of white keys on either side of the crack (26).
-It’s also the exact center point in terms of number of keys on an 88 key keyboard–44 keys to the left of the crack and 44 keys to the right.
+It’s also the exact center point in terms of total number of keys on an 88 key keyboard–44 keys to the left of the crack and 44 keys to the right.

 Middle D